 Join us at our Open Day and find out what makes Canterbury Christ Church such a great place to study.

 The History Department teaching staff are second to none in their fields of expertise and are ready and willing to support and guide you.
 The library houses a vast array of research materials and resources for you to dive right into.
 Attending Canterbury Christ Church University has helped me grow from being just a simple history enthusiast to a Historian.Dan

-Our Canterbury Campus, located in a UNESCO World Heritage site and right in the heart of a beautiful cathedral city, is the perfect place to study History.
+Our Canterbury Campus, located in a UNESCO World Heritage Site and right in the heart of a beautiful cathedral city, is a perfect place to study History.

 The academic team are all professional historians, active researchers and published authors of national and international acclaim.

 The course they’ve designed allows you to follow your interests wherever they may lead.
 In your second and third years you can study a specific period or mix-and-match several.

 Delve deep into history and build your knowledge of the past within a city that is steeped in history.
 From the world-famous Canterbury Cathedral to the ancient St Augustine's Abbey, our campus is just footsteps from these fascinating sites, so you can immerse yourself in history from day one.
 Our History course is also highly rated nationally:

 Top 10 for student satisfaction with the quality of teaching in the subject area of History.